quanddoan/Projects/1. Create custom VMware Fusion network/README.md

 # Create a cusom NAT network for the virtual domain
+- It is recommended that a new network is created instead of modifying existing ones so that we don't lose default VMware networks
 - For this virtual network, we want the machines inside the network to be able to communicate with each other, and that they have access to the Internet
 - As a private network, the machines are isolated from the physical network and would not interfere with your home router's DHCP and DNS services.
 Configuring NAT for this network would allow the machines to access the Internet through the host IP
-- It is recommended that a new network is created instead of modifying existing ones

-1. Navigate to /Library/Preferences/VMware\ Fusion
+1. Navigate to /Library/Preferences/VMware Fusion
 - This is the path for MacOS VMware Fusion.
 The path should be different for Windows and Linux

 2. Modify "networking" file with vim